cliss/CLTwitterEngine/README.md

         }
         else
         {
-            // array contains an array of CLTweets.
+            // Array contains an array of CLTweets.
         }
     }];